 The CSV Upload Screen

 If the file you upload is a CSV file (with the extension .csv) you'll see this screen.
 This screen does NOT show for the other file formats, which don't require any of the steps we're about to explain.
-Thus whenever possible use the other file formats and not CSV, it's a bit more work.
+Thus whenever possible use the other file formats and not CSV.

 On the left is the mapping tool.
 You'll have to answer the prompts one line at a time letting Cheqbook know what it needs to properly import your file.